 After securing enough junk Silver, complete the physical portion of the Silver Portfolio with Bullion bars and Coins.

-If Silver reaches the price levels being predicted by some analysts ($130 to $200 per ounce), selling a 100-ounce Silver bar will become a federally reportable event in the U.S. since any cash transaction over $10,000 requires documentation.
+If Silver reaches the price levels being predicted by some analysts ($200+ per ounce), selling a 100-ounce Silver bar for cash will become a federally reportable event in the U.S. since any cash transaction over $10,000 requires documentation.